 - Turmeric has been credited with some impressive health benefits

-From Traditional Chinese medicine to Ayurveda, modern health trends, and everything in between, it seems Turmeric’s seen as an ingredient that can help with almost anything.
+From Traditional Chinese medicine to Ayurveda, modern health trends, and everything in between, it seems turmeric is seen as an ingredient that can help with almost anything.
 It’s used to provide immune system support, help you heal when you’re facing an infection or other illness, when you’re experiencing occasional joint pain, and so much more.

 What is Curcumin?

-There’s a whole lot of confusing information out there that can make it tough to answer the questions: what is the difference between Turmeric and Curcumin?
+There’s a whole lot of confusing information out there that can make it tough to answer the questions: what is the difference between turmeric and curcumin?
 But, despite all the misinformation, the concept is pretty simple.
-Curcumin is a compound that’s found within Turmeric.
+Curcumin is a compound that’s found within turmeric.
 And it’s an active compound at that!
 Thanks to the biological properties of curcumin, turmeric is considered healthy and beneficial.
 Without curcumin, turmeric would just be a bright yellow, delicious spice.

 Here’s what you need to know about Curcumin:

-- Curcumin is also the most studied curcuminoid in Turmeric
+- Curcumin is also the most studied curcuminoid in turmeric

 - It’s responsible for the vibrant color